elielberra/note-saver/README.md

 cd <path_to_notesaver_repo>/vagrant
 vagrant up
 ```
 The UI of Virtual Box with the VM initializating will appear.
 Switch back to the terminal on which you run the `vagrant up` and wait for the message "The VM was succesfully configured!" to appear (be patient, it may take a while).
-Switch back to Virtual Box's UI and login into the Ubuntu session with  user 'vagrant' and the password 'vagrant'.
+After that, switch back to Virtual Box's UI and login into the Ubuntu session with these default credentials: user 'vagrant' and password 'vagrant'.
 When prompted for the setup of the first startup select 'Use default config'".
-Launch first \`google-chrome\` from a terminal to initialize the browser.
+Launch \`google-chrome\` from a terminal to initialize the browser (it is important that you initialize google-chrome with this command before runing the `setupLocalEnvironment.sh` script ).
 Follow the steps down below.

 ### How to execute it
 After you have cloned/downloaded this repository perform these commands: